-The National Library of Scotland has launched an appeal to repatriate some of Scotland's most important literary manuscripts, currently in private ownership.
+In October 2021, the National Library of Scotland launched an appeal to repatriate some of Scotland's most important literary manuscripts.

 Among the 500 manuscripts in this collection are items of great significance to Scotland.
 Robert Burns's handwritten letters to his family, lovers and patrons sit alongside discussions of his work penned by Byron, and novel fragments and travel journals written by Sir Walter Scott.